 “Spot Energy Price” means, for any On Peak, Off Peak, Sunday or NERC Holiday hour (as applicable) during a particular day of the Billing Cycle, the price for firm electric energy for such On Peak, Off Peak, Sunday or NERC Holiday hour, respectively, as published in the Wall Street Journal for such day, which price shall be the NP15, SP15, ZP26 or other ISO defined congestion zone prices for energy delivered to the intrastate transmission grid in California, as applicable to each Facility, plus all non-Utility charges arising from uplifts, ancillary services, losses, congestion and other ISO charges or administrative fees incurred in connection with delivery of energy to the intrastate transmission grid in California (as of the Effective Date managed by the ISO).

 “Taxes” means all taxes, assessments, levies, duties, fees, charges, or withholdings of any kind whatsoever and all penalties, fines, additions to tax, or interest thereon, but excluding any taxes on net income.
-[Open]

 “Transmission Provider” means an entity transmitting and/or distributing energy sold under this Agreement, including, without limitation, the ISO or any Utility, or any successor entity thereof.